The Home Of Oxford Hoist

 Then in 2007, a global re-organisation within Sunrise Medical led to the launch of a new separate company – Joerns Healthcare.

-Today, with operations in the United States, the UK, Canada and the Netherlands, the Joerns business focuses primarily on the long-term care sector and incorporates a number of market leading brands.
+Today, with operations in the United States, the UK, Canada and the Netherlands, the Joerns Healthcare business focuses primarily on the long-term care sector and incorporates a number of market leading brands.
 Alongside Oxford are several other core brands, including Hoyer (patient lifts) and Joerns (beds & furnishings).